David Jirousek – President

-As a community planner, David Jirousek discovered Eastown by drawing circles around business districts, parks, and amenities.
-To him, the convergence of those circles in Eastown seemed to have everything one could desire in a neighborhood.
-However, this analytic approach could not project the most valued resource — our community, something that continues to inspire him.
-David enjoys giving back to the community as a “go-to” volunteer and is deeply loyal to Eastown’s businesses and restaurants.
-Serving as a planner with Williams & Works in Grand Rapids, David works with citizens, boards, and elected officials on planning, zoning, and development related issues throughout the state.
-In his spare time, you may see him cruising around on a bike, running his dogs, tending to his gardens, or representing Eastown United on the Wilcox Park soccer field.
+David enjoys giving back to the community as a “go-to” volunteer in Eastown.
+Serving as a community planning consultant, David works with citizens, boards, and elected officials on planning, zoning, and development related issues throughout the state.
+In his spare time, you may see him cruising around on a bike, running his dogs, tending to his garden, or representing Eastown United on the Wilcox Park soccer field.
 David is proud to call Eastown home and has been a resident since 2013.

 After a handful of years renting in Eastown, Marta decided to lay down roots officially with a home purchase in 2009.
 She was excited to move to a diverse neighborhood with a school right down the street (formerly Sigsbee Elementary), and parks and restaurants within walking distance.
 While Marta is impressed with so many developments and improvements in Eastown over these past 7 years, she is also concerned about how segregated our city as a whole remains and that Grand Rapids was recently ranked as the worst city economically for African Americans.
 She would like to develop ways we can address these issues alongside efforts to support the continued (and impressive!) improvement of our local schools, Congress and Campus Elementary.
 Together with her husband and daughter their family enjoys living alongside the best neighbors one could ask for on Logan street.
 Marta brings passion and a diverse background in social enterprise, innovative finance, community organizing and environmental policy to the ECA board.